Slideshow-digital/slideshow-documentation/docs/documentation/configuration/screen_rotation.md

 # Screen rotation

-In case you want to display content on your TV in portrait mode or rotate the content by any other way, Slideshow offers two options how to achieve it:
+In case you want to display content on your TV in portrait mode or rotate the content by any other way, Slideshow offers two options for how to achieve it:

 ## Screen layout rotation

 Screen layout rotation can be set through the web interface → menu `Screen layout` → `Edit screen layout` → `Rotation`.
 The layout can be rotated by 90°, 180° or 270°.
 Only the layout is rotated, the on-screen menu stays as it was.

-Rotation screen layout is supported universally on every device (the support doesn’t depend on the hardware).
+Rotating screen layout is supported universally on every device (the support doesn’t depend on the hardware).
 For video playback on rotated layouts we suggest using the player type `ExoPlayer + TextureView` or `ExoPlayer + SurfaceView` (see [Device settings](settings.md#screen-layout)).

 ## Android screen orientation